 With partner organizations more likely to accept young, outgoing cats into their programs, municipal shelters often have nowhere to turn for help with undersocialized kittens, shy, stressed, or older cats.

 Cat Town answers this need by targeting the cats least likely to be adopted from Oakland's municipal shelter.
 Through our foster-based program, Cat Town allows sensitive cats to blossom and find great permanent homes.

-Cat Town is also devoted to helping feral cats leave the shelter and find safe outdoor homes.
+Cat Town has opened the first cat café in the US to help empty more shelter cages, and is also devoted to helping feral cats leave the shelter and find safe outdoor homes.